h2oai/h2ogpt/docs/README_DOCKER.md

 ```
 then go to http://localhost:7860/ or http://127.0.0.1:7860/.

-If one needs to use a Hugging Face token to access certain Hugging Face models like Meta versino of LLaMa2, can run like:
+If one needs to use a Hugging Face token to access certain Hugging Face models like Meta version of LLaMa2, can run like:
 ```bash
 export HUGGING_FACE_HUB_TOKEN=<hf_...>
 docker run \